kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 For example, suppose `C = {0, 1}` and `k = 3`.
 Then our sequence should contain the substrings `{'000', '001', '010', '011', '100', '101', '110', '111'}`, and one possible solution would be `00010111`.

 Create an algorithm that finds a De Bruijn sequence.

+539 (Easy)

+This problem was asked by Pandora.

+Given an undirected graph, determine if it contains a cycle.